CKolkey/ts-node-action/README.md

 <hr>

 `require("ts-node-action").debug()`
-Prints some helpful information about the current node, as well as the loaded node actions for all filetypes
+Prints some helpful information about the current node, as well as the loaded node actions for all langs
 <hr>

 ## null-ls Integration